 Assist with groups wanting to focus on certain subjects, and learners of all ages

 Voicing improvements and opportunities to help with planning and program evaluation

 The teacher docent has an appreciation of Island history and the Bainbridge community and a desire to share this enthusiasm with people of all ages

 Able to commitment sufficient to deliver and evaluate engagement

 Attends orientations, teacher docent trainings and workshops

-Based upon applicants stated background, skills and availability, fit with museum needs, an ability to attend orientations, and an interview.
+Based upon applicants stated background, skills and availability, fit with the Museum’s needs, an ability to attend orientations, and an interview.
 Previous experience in education, teaching or public speaking is a benefit, but not necessary.
 All applicants will be required to consent to a background check administered by Washington State Patrol.

 All teacher docents are required to attend an introductory training as a visitor docent.
-This includes learning how to open and close the museum, making sales, logging hours volunteered via Track it Forward etc. Further special training in inquiry-based learning and how to lead tours is required and special meetings where the content and timing for programs will be decided.
+This includes learning how to open and close the Museum, making sales, logging hours volunteered via Track it Forward etc. Further special training in inquiry-based learning and how to lead tours is required and special meetings where the content and timing for programs will be decided.

 Docents are expected to attend volunteer trainings.
 In general, shifts are 3 hours; and are scheduled to start as early as 8am, but are usually between the hours of 9:30am and 3:30pm.
 Teacher docents may also guide a tour for an event and/or during weekend and evening hours.

 Volunteers provide organizational and technical support to the Bainbridge Island Historical Museum’s Administrative Coordinator.
 A Volunteer handles the management of the Research Library as well as takes on various other tasks as assigned by the Administrative Coordinator or the Volunteer and Tour Coordinator.